yavru421/AI_VFX_3/README.md

 # AI_VFX_3: Offline AI-Powered Background Removal

+#its a work in progress, gut it does work!

 🚀 **No APIs.
 No Paywalls.
 100% Local AI Video Processing.**

 ## ✨ Why This Exists